Camp Humphreys: Department of Defense Dependent Schools

 The Department of Defense Education Activity (DoDEA) is a civilian agency of the United States Department of Defense that manages all schools for military children and teenagers, as well as foreign service children and teenagers, in the United States and also overseas at American military bases worldwide.

 DoDEA currently manages four schools on Camp Humphreys.
 They include Humphreys Central and West Elementary Schools, Humphreys Middle School and Humphreys High School.

 In 2011, construction began on a new Camp Humphreys for a central elementary and high school.
 In 2013, construction completed the new schools and adjacent athletic fields accommodate 1,700 students.
 Humphreys Central Elementary School can accommodate 850 students with the high school accommodating 950.
-The elementary school serves kindergarten through fifth-grade classes, the middle school serves 6th and 7th grades and the high school cover 8th through 12th grades.
+The elementary school serves kindergarten through 4th grade classes, the middle school serves the and 8th grades, and the high school covers 9th through 12th grades.